 A few weeks after filling out the school application, you phoned to excitedly announce there was indeed space for our youngest.
 They would all be at the same school and I wouldn’t be my daughter’s math teacher.
 Phew!
 I was convinced this was a sign from “The Big Guy.”
 We have been at the school a month and a half and the signs keep on coming.
 The first morning of school I anxiously waited with my kids on the playground.
 When it was time to line up, the kids stood at attention and recited the daily offering to the Immaculate Heart of Mary.
 I just mumbled and moved my lips since I didn’t know the prayer, but it’s a good one!
 I’m working on memorizing it now.
 (Check it out if you are interested.)
 Once the kids filed in, I texted my husband to gleefully announce that the kids pray, “even before entering the building!”
 Then it was off to daily mass.
 I headed to the church.
 My children found me and happily sidled up next to me.
 It’s something I truly cherish.
 Our kids, my husband and I feel so grateful to experience the daily school mass as a family unit.
 What a beautiful start to our day!

 My worries about the new teachers and the curriculum have been laid to rest.
 I just love seeing all the teachers’ smiling faces.
 You and your staff kindly greet me daily and have shown genuine concern for the kids’ transition.
 You know our names!
 I see each teacher as a Catholic missionary who treats his or her job as a vocation.
 They are set on the business of making disciples through their powerful Christian witness.
 They’re digging into math and science through hands-on, fun experiments.
 The first week of school my kids came home excited about what they were learning, the stories they read and even the homework they were given.
 My 5th grader shared that his homework involved choosing one of St. Thomas Aquinas’ proofs on why God exists and to expound on it in order to convince a modern-day atheist.
 Wow!
-They’re learning guitar.
+He’s learning guitar.
 They pray in art class.
+My third grade has taken to discussing ancient Roman society.
+Pinch me!
 In first grade, they are memorizing Psalm 23, “The Lord is my shepherd…” (I’d tell you the rest, but I don’t know it by heart like my six-year-old does!)
 My kids even love gym.
 This is a first!
 My oldest summed it up when he said, “Remember how I used to doodle all during class because I was bored?
 I’m learning so much more now!”
 I don’t doubt that he was learning a lot at our last school as well, but I’m convinced the classical approach has unleashed his mind and imagination.

 You have done an excellent job in creating a “Culture of Encounter” at the school.
 If we took all the sacramentals off the walls, would we still know that Our Lady of Lourdes was a Catholic community?
 Yes!
-We encounter Jesus through your joyful approach to your job as the principal, though the search for truth and beauty in each of our classrooms, through the understanding that in forming better Christians we will be cultivating smarter students and more thoughtful citizens.
+We encounter Jesus through your joyful approach to your job as the principal, through the search for truth and beauty in each of our classrooms, through the understanding that in forming better Christians we will be cultivating smarter students and more thoughtful citizens.

 Mary Jo & Eric

-(Charged by God with the souls of Max, Charlie and Josie)
+(Charged by God with the souls of Max, Charlie, and Josie)

-To learn more about Lourdes Catholic Classical go to: http://lourdesclassical.org/
+To learn more about Lourdes Catholic Classical go to http://lourdesclassical.org/